hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

     of selecting a cluster of any size is proportional to its contribution to the overall amplitude of the instantaneous wavefunction representation.

+    .. review - AJWT
+        Might need some guidance as to when to use this

     .. warning::

     This algorithm gives drastically different behaviour and is a subject of current